mshick/ez-config/README.md

 than `config`.
 * Allows an environmental override via JSON string, e.g. `NODE_CONFIG='{"demo":"foo"}' node app.js`
 * Allows a command-line override via JSON string, e.g. `node app.js --NODE_CONFIG='{"demo":"foo"}'`
+* You can include the ES6 code if that's useful, with `require("ez-config/es6")` -- the Object.assign polyfill will not be loaded

 ## Tests